Vision sometimes needs a little help

 Many people could have better vision but are not aware of it.
 What we consider “normal” vision is not in fact all that normal, since 48 percent of people in Europe wear glasses, not counting contact lenses and not counting people with undiagnosed or untreated visual defects.
 The vast majority of these defects are due to a mismatch between corneal shape and eye length.
 These are called “refractive errors,” i.e. problems in the refraction of the light by the cornea, so that the light is not focused on the retina.

-In laser treatment, for example with the technology-leading SCHWIND AMARIS laser systems, the shape of the cornea is modified to enable full visual acuity without glasses or contact lenses.
+In laser treatment, for example with the sophisticated SCHWIND AMARIS laser systems, the shape of the cornea is modified to enable full visual acuity without glasses or contact lenses.

 Myopia is often called nearsightedness, because people who have it can only see nearby objects in sharp focus.
 It is caused by too much curvature of the cornea relative to the length of the eyeball.
 This causes the light rays in the eye to be focused in front of the retina instead of on it.